nareddyt/defects/docs/README.md

 The console should give you a link to visit.
 Just visit that link in your web browser!

 Feel free to explore the website.
 There's some interesting legal docs...

-## Viewing data

-As explained in [../data/README.md](../data/README.md), the Discover data is duplicated into this directory.
-In production, the extension periodically polls for the latest data from these files via a HTTP call.

-To view the data after launching the site, append `/deals.json` or `/cashbacks.json` to the link (from the section above).
-Alternatively, you can view the data by just opening the json file in your IDE.

 {% include ga.html %}